Back to all guides

 Reveal Let the insert show by a few millimeters.
 A small visible edge tells the reader the pocket is usable.

-Thickness If the insert is thick, use paper bag or cardstock-backed pockets.
-Very thin scraps can wrinkle under heavy tags.
+Thickness If the insert is thick, use a paper bag base, a cardstock backing, or a later gusseted pocket.
+Very thin scraps wrinkle under heavy tags.

-A handmade pocket cut from plain cardstock can be beautiful, but it can also look too clean when the rest of the page is soft, worn, and collected.
-Reused paper brings texture before you add decoration.
-A mailer has a fold.
+A pocket cut from plain cardstock can be beautiful, but it can also look oddly new beside a soft, worn, collected page.
+Reused paper brings evidence with it.
+A mailer has a crease.
 A paper bag has a gusset.
 A tea wrapper has a sealed edge.
-A glassine sleeve has translucency.
-A map scrap carries a sense of place.
+A glassine sleeve diffuses the insert.
+A map scrap carries direction, place names, and the feeling of having been somewhere.

 Window envelopes Card envelopes Paper shopping bags Clean tea wrappers Glassine sleeves Map scraps Brochure folds Packaging sleeves Small paper bags Ticket folders

 You do not need to collect everything.
-Start with one scrap that is clean, dry, and easy to cut.
-Make one pocket.
-If it works, repeat the structure later with a different paper.
+Start with one scrap that is clean, dry, and structurally promising.
+Make one pocket, test one insert, and repeat the successful structure later with a different paper.

-Use light materials and make the pocket easy to open.
+Use light materials and make the opening impossible to miss.

-Most beginner pocket problems come from using too much adhesive, choosing paper that is too weak for the insert, or making the opening hard to see.
-Keep the construction light and obvious.
+Most pocket failures start before decoration: too much adhesive, paper too weak for the insert, or a mouth hidden under trim.
+Keep the construction light and the opening visible.

 Thin double-sided tape